bmckercher123/calico/security/tutorials/kubernetes-policy-demo/kubernetes-demo.md

 ```bash
 kubectl get pods --all-namespaces --watch
 ```
-> Note that it may take several minutes to download the necessary Docker images for this demo.
+> Note that it may take several minutes to download the necessary MKE images for this demo.

 The management UI runs as a `NodePort` Service on Kubernetes, and shows the connectivity of the Services in this example.